Fourier transform and expanding maps on Cantor sets: Acknowledgements

 \section{Acknowledgements}

 We thank Semyon Dyatlov for discussions related to the problem that led to this work.
 The proof of the non-concentration of the derivatives is based on discussions TS had with Jialun Li in Bordeaux and Oxford in 2019, which in turn were based on discussions Jialun Li had with Fr\'ed\'eric Naud in Avignon in 2018.
 We thank Jialun Li and Fr\'ed\'eric Naud that we could include the ideas to this work.
 We also thank Jialun Li for pointing out the work of Stoyanov that generalised the work of Naud and allowed us to drop a condition that the dimension has to be close enough to the dimension of the attractor.
 We also thank Michael Magee for useful discussions on total non-linearity and Non-Local Integrability.
 Furthermore we thank Demi Allen, Xiong Jin, Thomas Jordan, Tomas Persson and Charles Walkden for useful discussions during the preparation of this manuscript.
+We thank the anonymous referee for comments on a previous version of the manuscript.